onurkaraas/ai-logo/README.md

 - **"Surprise Me" Function**: Get random creative prompt ideas when you're not sure what to create
 - **Real-time Generation**: Watch as your logo is created in real-time with status updates
 - **Result Viewing**: See your generated logo with the original prompt and AI's response
+- **Save to Gallery**: Save your generated logos directly to your device's photo gallery
 - **Error Handling**: Robust error handling with clear messages and retry options
 - **Optimized Performance**: Fast screen transitions and efficient data management